 Two Is the Loneliest Number

 Which brings us back to the Chrysler exhibit in North Hall.
 Next to the fleet of Pacifica minivans sat three trim level examples of the second-generation Chrysler 300, now six years old, and a solitary Chrysler 200 sedan, now discontinued.
 It's disconcerting to realize that since axing the Dart in September of 2016, Chrysler—which until recently stood as its own pillar among Detroit's Big Three—now makes only two vehicles: the new Pacifica and the aging 300.
 Alfa Romeo, barely considered to have a foothold in the states, produces more models for the US market.

 Marchionne's statements concerning potential mergers weren't meant to quash the idea of consolidation, simply to state the reality that the interest isn't there.
 That indifference was palpable in desolate North Hall, where Fiat and Chrysler each had a single stand 30 feet apart from the other, each with a lone spokesmodel idly rotating alongside her respective vehicle.
 There was no crowd to model for, but every few orbits the pair would properly align and hash out a quick conversation in pantomime.
-Towards the end of the second media day, one attendee observed such an exchange; a woman in white next to a minivan tapping her watch and twirling a finger in the air—"How much longer are we going to be here?"—and a woman in a tight red cocktail dress shrugging in response across an empty field of carpet: "Who knows?"
+Towards the end of the second media day, one attendee observed such an exchange: a woman in white next to a minivan tapping her watch and twirling a finger in the air—"How much longer are we going to be here?"—and a woman in a tight red cocktail dress shrugging in response—"Who knows?"—across an empty field of carpet.